leonstrzelecki/MyPythonSimpleTools/README.md

 # MySimplePythonTools

 Hello World!
-You can find here a few scripts I've written to show you my programming skills.
+You can find here a few scripts I've written